tum-gis/3dcitydb-wfs-docker/README.md

 The image provided here is based on the official [Apache Tomcat Docker image](https://hub.docker.com/_/tomcat/) and OpenJDK Java 8.
 An image based on Oracle Java is cannot be provided here due to licensing conditions.

+#### Special features
+* [Docker Compose](https://docs.docker.com/compose/) file for running a 3DCityDB and a linked 3DCityDB WFS container with a single command

 #### Image versions/tags
 * **latest** - Latest stable version based on latest version of the 3DCityDB WFS.
 Built from [master](https://github.com/tum-gis/3dcitydb-wfs-docker/tree/master) branch.
 * **devel** - Development version containing latest features.
 Based on latest version of the 3DCityDB WFS.
 Built from [devel](https://github.com/tum-gis/3dcitydb-wfs-docker/tree/devel) branch. **Note: Visit the Github page of the devel branch branch for the [documentation of the latest features](https://github.com/tum-gis/3dcitydb-wfs-docker/tree/devel).**